Expectations, lineup have grown for Washington State in year No. 2 under Kyle Smith

 “The way we do things is ‘Nerdball,’ you earn it,” Smith said.
 “So, it’s based on what you do in practice.
 We took today off, so it starts tomorrow.
 Live action, so live bullets are flying throughout the gym and they’ll be evaluated pretty hard and get their feedback.
 We’ll see who the top five guys are.”

-The Cougars are replacing three starters: 6-foot-7 wing CJ Elleby, the All-Pac-12 forward who left school early to take his chances in the NBA draft, 6-foot-9 forward Jeff Pollard, the emotional leader of the 2019-20 Cougars, and 6-foot-2 guard Jervae Robinson, whose elite on-ball guarding was rewarded when the conference announced its all-defense selections.
+The Cougars are replacing three starters: 6-7 wing CJ Elleby, the All-Pac-12 forward who left school early to take his chances in the NBA draft, 6-9 forward Jeff Pollard, the emotional leader of the 2019-20 Cougars, and 6-2 guard Jervae Robinson, whose elite on-ball guarding was rewarded when the conference announced its all-defense selections.

 Regardless of who’s on the court, Smith said the program’s three main pillars — defending, ball-handling and rebounding — will stay intact.